333fred/compiler-developer-sdk/README.md

 ## Known Issues

 * Top-level statements reveal in the IOperation tree isn't always as specific as it could be.
+* Attempting to use the IL visualizer outside of a method or type causes an error.
+* Metadata from references that aren't on disk (like other projects) is not found during decompilation.

 ## Release Notes

+### 0.4.0

+* Add initial build of IL Visualization

 ### 0.3.0